ashishtele/ashishtele.github.io/_posts/2019-07-11-Death_Valley_quake.md

 ![center](/images/img_5.PNG)

-We can calcualte the distance based on the latitude and longitude coordinates.
+We can calculate the distance based on the latitude and longitude coordinates.
 I used Google map distance finder to calculate the distance between the points.

 ![center](/images/dist_1.PNG)